 - Levenson, Marya.
 Annual Evaluation of the North Colonie School District, Yearly Analysis of Longitudinal Data Relating to Student Outcomes and Other Measures.
 2000.

 Marya R. Levenson, '64, began her educational career in 1971 as a ninth-grade history teacher at the William Barton Rogers Junior High in the Boston Public Schools.
 She was part of the team that created Madison Park High School, a magnet school, during Boston's desegregation era.
 Active in the Boston Teachers Union, she served on the BTU executive committee.
 In 1979-1980, Levenson initiated the first BPS Middle School Task Force.

 Levenson earned her EdD in administration and social policy from the Harvard Graduate School of Education (HGSE) where she became the assistant director of The Principals' Center.
 She was principal of Newton North (Massachusetts) High School from 1982 to 1990 and superintendent of the North Colonie (New York) School District from 1990-2001.
-She has served as a member of the Executive Committee of the NY State Council of School Superintendents, co-director of Public Schools for Tomorrow, and a member of the Board for the Harvard Education Press.
+She has served as a member of the Executive Committee of the NY State Council of School Superintendents, co-director of Public Schools for Tomorrow, and a member of the Advisory Editorial Board for the Harvard Education Press.
 The New York State Council of School Superintendents recognized her service to students and schools in 1999.

 Awards and Honors

 - The Louis Dembitz Brandeis Prize for Excellent in Teaching (2008)

 - Elected Vice President of Public Schools for Tomorrow (2006)

 - Recognition of Dedicated Service to The Harvard Principals' Center (2006)